 Submitted by Rhonda Wills Dunn

 When my dad, Leonard Wills, was home with hospice care the last 6 weeks of his life, he received many cards and had lots of visitors.
 They all thanked him for his kindness and acceptance.
 I overheard one say to him, with tears in her voice, "You were always kind to me.
 You always spoke to me when you saw me.
 I can't tell you how much that has always meant to me."
-Shortly before he died, my dad told me, "I didn't think I was a bad person - I didn't steal or lie -but I didn't know I'd been a good person; that I'd made a difference in people's lives."
-My dad's natural kindness to and acceptance of others - without expecting anything in return - has been my guide.
+Shortly before he died, my dad told me, "I didn't think I was a bad person.
+I didn't steal or lie.
+But I didn't know I'd been a good person; that I'd made a difference in people's lives."
+My dad's natural kindness to and acceptance of others without expecting anything in return has been my life guide.